 veins in the area.
 And this will lead to the sealed vein being reabsorbed and disappearing.

 How Safe is VenaSeal?

 While the use of VenaSeal is relatively new, the use of Cyanoacrylate is not.
 For over 50 years the Cyanoacrylate glue has been used by medical practitioners to seal shut diseased arteries as well as repair skin incisions and wounds with no issues arising.
 Therefore, the use of VenaSeal is simply a new application of this highly effective adhesive, that has been safely used for decades.

 The VenaSeal vein treatment is a simple procedure that lasts only a few minutes.
 The treatment involves the

-1) The leg is scanned to locate the varicose veins to be treated.
-This scan is painless.
+1) Using Ultrasound, the leg is scanned to locate the varicose veins.

 2) A small dosage of local anesthetic is administered to your leg.